 The second-generation GLC seems a risk-free reinterpretation of the familiar theme.
 Yet it introduces a brand new platform that catapults it technologically miles ahead.

 Sharing its chassis with the new C-Class, the GLC is 4 mm longer, while the track at the front and rear have also been widened slightly.
 The boot benefits from the increased rear overhang and has grown by 50 litres.
 Compared to its predecessor, the new GLC also gains two hundredths in terms of drag coefficient: it drops below 0.30.

-The dashboard seems to come straight from the C-Class.
+The dashboard seems to come straight from the C-Class - and that's a good thing.
 The upper section has a wing-like profile with flattened circular fans reminiscent of airliner engines.
 The lower section has generous surfaces that flow harmoniously into the curved centre console.

 In front of the driver is a free-standing high-resolution LCD.
 This driver's display is 12.3 inches in size and can be personalised extensively.
 The central 11.9-inch display in portrait orientation is the heart of the MBUX infotainment system.
 It is the ultimate in ease of use and readability.
 Of course, all the necessary connectivity is provided, and the software can be updated over-the-air.